 Financial aid can lower the cost of a Big Bend Community College education.
 The college offers a comprehensive program which includes funding from federal, state, college and private sources.
-The Big Bend Foundation can provide scholarships for students pursuing the different certificate or degree programs at BBCC.
+The Big Bend Foundation and other donors may provide scholarships for students pursuing the different certificate or degree programs at BBCC.